 Getting to Croatia by Ferry

-You can take ferries (or catamarans) from the ports of Venice, Cesenatico, Pesaro, Ancona or Bari to Croatia – which one you travel from depends on your final destination and the time of year.
-Ferries from Trieste to Istria are expected to reinstated for 2025 – we expect details to be announced soon.
+You can take ferries (or catamarans) from the ports of Trieste, Venice, Cesenatico, Pesaro, Ancona or Bari to Croatia.
+Which one you travel from depends on your final destination and the time of year.

-There is also a catamaran that sails from Budva in Montenegro to Dubrovnik, as well as a new for 2025! catamaran from Kotor to Dubrovnik.
+There are also catamarans that sail from Budva and Kotor in Montenegro to Dubrovnik.
 Both are run by Adriatic Lines.

-The only route that operates year-round is the Ancona to Split route with Jadrolinija.
+The only route that operates year-round is the Ancona to Split route, operated by Jadrolinija.
 However, do note that it only operates a couple of times a week during the winter months

 You may find our Ferries to Croatia map useful for planning your sailing to Croatia.